socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Enable maintenance mode to disable Nextcloud

-If you want to prevent users from logging in to Nextcloud before you start doing some maintenance work, you need to set the value of the maintenance parameter to true.
-Please keep in mind that users who are already logged-in are kicked out of Nextcloud instantly.
+If you want to prevent users from logging in to cyfrSpaces before you start doing some maintenance work, you need to set the value of the maintenance parameter to true.
+Please keep in mind that users who are already logged-in are kicked out of cyfrSpaces instantly.

 Defaults to ``false``